Netgen 1.4

 summarize internal data structures

-print full report on the internal data structures
+print full report on the internal data structures.
+This is a list of the partitions generated by the comparison algorithm.

 run [converge|resolve]